Issuin icon

 The following example shows how to block transactions that are greater than EUR 50 and use network tokens.

-The response returns the id of the transaction rule that can be used to further update or delete this rule.
+2. Verify that you receive an HTTP 200 — OK response that returns the id of the transaction rule that can be used to further update or delete this rule.